 Barriers and Incentives to Labour Force Participation microdata and TableBuilder releases

-Barriers and Incentives to Labour Force Participation microdata for financial years 2014-15 to 2023-24 and September quarter 2014 to June quarter 2024 are available in ABS DataLab, released as a supplementary file for the Longitudinal Labour Force (LLFS) microdata.
+Barriers and Incentives to Labour Force Participation microdata for financial years 2014-15 to 2023-24 and September quarter 2014 to June quarter 2024 are also available in ABS DataLab, released as a supplementary file for the Longitudinal Labour Force (LLFS) microdata.
 All existing users of the LLFS microdata will automatically get access to the additional file and new users can apply for access to both files.

 Introduction